gmoniava/react-projects/README.md

 In most of the cases just rendering one of the components (without giving props) from the Projects folder should render something on screen.
 For more info about the project check comments inside that project source.

-I hope this repo can be useful for people who want to learn more about react/CSS.